Dehydroemetine

 - Note: should only be used as a last resort in patients with neuromuscular, renal or cardiac impairments given significant toxicity

-- Telemetry/ECG cardiac monitoring recommended with administration; treatment should be stopped immediately if tachycardia, severe hypotension or ECG changes occur.
+- Telemetry/ECG cardiac monitoring is recommended with administration; treatment should be stopped immediately if tachycardia, severe hypotension or ECG changes occur.

-- Weakness and muscular pain often precede more serious toxic effects and should serve as a warning to reduce dose by 50%.
+- Weakness and muscular pain often precede more serious toxic effects and should serve as a warning to reduce the dose by 50%.

 COMMON